Protection Order Abuse Versus the Bill of Rights

 The future ex-spouse singled out makes a particularly vulnerable "victim" of this type of abuse, because often limiting contact with a spouse or former spouse also comes with limitations on contact with any children of the marriage.
 Obviously, this is often confusing to children "caught in the middle" of a contentious divorce involving restraining order abuse.

-Note that not all restraining orders constitute "restraining order abuse".
+Note that not all protection orders constitute "protection order abuse".
 Indeed, there are true victims of domestic violence who need to be protected from contact with their victimizers.
-Howsoever, this article (hub) is written for the increasing numbers of persons who are accused of being domestic violence perpetrators by accusers seeking the upper hand in divorce or as a method to harass their target in about the most vindictive way possible.
+Howsoever, this article (hub) is written for the increasing numbers of persons who are accused of being domestic violence perpetrators by accusers seeking the upper hand in divorce, as a means to evict a roommate or as a method to harass their target in about the most vindictive way possible.

 RO Abuse and the Bill of Rights